roberthafner/zeebe/docs/src/introduction/why-zeebe.md

 ## The new Simple

 Most existing workflow systems provide many more features than Zeebe.
 While having many features available to you is generally positive, they also come at a cost.
-Having many features often results in higher complexity, causing poorer performance and make the system challenging to understand and use.
+Having many features often results in higher complexity which causes poorer performance and makes the system challenging to understand and use.

 Zeebe focuses 100% on providing a small, robust and scalable solution to workflows.
 Rather than covering a broad spectrum of features, its goal is to excel within the scope it covers.
 In addition, it melds well with other systems.
 For example: Zeebe, provides a simple event stream API which makes it easy to stream all internal data into another system like elastic search for indexing and querying.